Registration / Re-registration

 ● All of this is completely free to promote maximum equal opportunity in accessing health studies.

-Pre-School Reopening Camp: August 18–29, 2025, for PASS students, and August 26–30, 2025, for LAS students
+The Pre-School Year Camp: August 18–29, 2025, for PASS students, and August 26–30, 2025, for LAS students

-The objectives of this course are as follows:
+The objectives of this workshop are as follows:

 o Get acquainted with student life at the university by familiarizing yourself with key dates for the year, student organizations, and available study spaces.

-To help you get ready for the new school year, we’ll be posting tutorials to help you understand how the platform we’ll be using works, as well as a detailed schedule for the summer program.
+To help you get ready for the new school year, we’ll be posting tutorials to help you understand how the platform we’ll be using works, as well as a detailed schedule for the summer workshop.
 Feel free to sign up using the form and follow us on social media!

-Parking permits
+Parking Permits

-Compile the file with the following documents:
+Compile the application package with the following documents:

-• the completed and signed application
+- the completed and signed application

-• a copy of the 2025–2026 enrollment certificate
+- a copy of the 2026–2027 enrollment certificate

-• €16 for first-time applicants
+- €16 for first-time applicants

-• €5.50 for renewal
+- €5.50 for renewal

-Applications will be processed within seven days of receipt.
-First-time cards can be picked up at the front desk upon presentation of your student ID.
+Applications will be processed within a maximum of seven days from the date of receipt.
+Cards for first-time applicants can be picked up at the front desk upon presentation of your student ID.

-Registration Instructions
+Registration Procedures

-Enrollment at the Montpellier School of Pharmacy is primarily conducted online from July 3 to July 18, 2025 (July 24, 2025, for the M1 program) and from August 21 to August 29, 2025.
+Enrollment at the Montpellier School of Pharmacy is primarily conducted online from July 2 to 17, 2026 (July 24, 2026, for the M1 program) and from August 20 to 28, 2026.

 PLEASE NOTE: You must provide proof of payment of the €105 CVEC (Student and Campus Contribution), which you can obtain on the CROUS website.